 Gradually phasing out single-use plastics in Ibiza and Formentera

-The average amount of waste generated by the inhabitants of Ibiza and Formentera in 2019 was 662 kg/inhabitant/year.
-These values exceed the national average (485Kg/inhabitant/year) by 36%.
+Ibiza generates the most waste per capita of all the Balearic Islands, at just under 600 kg per inhabitant in 2022.
+These values are far in excess of the Spanish national average.
 A large part of this waste is plastic, much of it generated during the peak summer season.
 Plastic is not just rubbish clogging up our beaches and shores, but it also affects the marine environment, endangering the species that live there.
 It’s even become part of our food chain, so much so that recent studies have detected microplastics in human organs and our bloodstream.

 Research has revealed significant concentrations of plastic in the waters off Ibiza.
 Samples taken from the surface of San Antonio Bay recorded 4,576,111 plastic particles per km2 (compared to an average of 147,500 per km2), the maximum concentration detected in the Mediterranean.

-Plastic Free Ibiza and Formentera, an alliance of some 14 local entities founded by IbizaPreservation in 2018 and led by the Foundation, works to raise awareness and promote more sustainable and circular habits through:
+Plastic Free Ibiza and Formentera, an alliance of a dozen local entities founded by IbizaPreservation in 2018 and led by the Foundation, works to raise awareness and promote more sustainable and circular habits.